 Modeling of the mixing flows and the phase transition is necessary from a microclimate provision, such as conditioning systems (as in an aircraft board), to calculate and design more sophisticated systems.
 Thus, the design of such a complicated unit as a liquid rocket engine (LRE) is impossible without secondary flows calculation in the turbopump where two fuels such as fuel and oxidizer could be simultaneously compressed.
 Due to the structural imperfections of the equipment, danger of fuel component leakages through seals always exist which can lead to mixing of them.
 This is unacceptable.
 In this case, the third neutral component could be added in the mixing zone, which prevents oxidizer and fuel to mix with each other and thus creates a buffer zone.

 Speaking of LREs, it must be emphasized that the nozzle has very big thermal gradients along the walls, and it is important to organize its efficient cooling.
 In some cases, it also needs to have a process cooling system model with the phase transition in the channels.
 Due to the influence of high temperatures it is transfering from the liquid to the gas state, hydrogen can be used as a cooling fluid (for example RS-25 SSME).
 This possibility needs to be estimated.

 As seen, each case has different sophisticated goals, which are necessary to solve.
 As technology continues to advance, analysis software such as AxSTREAM NET™, allows researchers to solve issues in many industrial engineering applications.
-If you would like to learn more about modern applications for multiphase flow calculations, please contact the SoftInWay team or register for our upcoming webinar on Modeling and Analysis of Multiphase Flow Systems!
+If you would like to learn more about modern applications for multiphase flow calculations, please contact the SoftInWay team or check out our on-demand webinar, Modeling and Analysis of Multiphase Flow Systems!